Grim-es/material-combiner-addon/README.md

 * Combining multiple materials, allow selection, compatible with multiple objects.
 * Generation of textures by UV size (allow to pack UV to 0-1 bounds), allow selection.
 * Moving UV close as possible to bounds.
-* Packing UV into the selected scale bounds by splitting mesh faces (allow to combine images further), compatible with rigged models.
+* Packing UV into the selected scale bounds by splitting mesh faces, compatible with rigged models.

 ## USAGE